KiFIT Personal Training and Nutrition Counseling

 A reminder: Muscle is the engine that burns the most calories.
 Lift weights and increase your muscle mass and you'll be burning more calories day and night

 Finally, don't suffer by denying yourself the occasional treat.
-Having a little bit of cheese, if you're a cheese lover, or chocolate, if you enjoy that, won't kill your program, nor put tons of weight on you.
-I make a pound of cheese last about one to two months.
-That's way less than an ounze a day.
-It keeps me from bingeing and suffering needlessly.
-Same with chocolate.
-Dark chocolate, btw, is a great bet.
+Having a little bit of cheese (put a monthly cheese day on the calendar), if you're a cheese lover, or dark chocolate, if you enjoy that, won't kill your program, nor put tons of weight on you.
+Dark chocolate is a great bet.
 One ounce of this decadent goodie provides only 150 calories as well as heart healthy flavonols.
 Eat everything in reasonable and sensible proportions, and you'll be happier for it.
+Yes, there it is again - MODERATION!

 Aerobics & Fitness buffs